To invalidate ranges of non-coherent memory from the host caches, call:

 nonCoherentAtomSize bytes in that range is invalidated if any byte in

-that set has been written by the device since it was first mapped, or the
+that set has been written by the device since it was first host mapped, or

 This page is extracted from the Vulkan Specification.
 Fixes and changes should be made to the Specification, not directly.